raspberrypilearning/test-detectives/en/step_1.md

 ## Introduction

-Learn how to test your code and detect bugs by becoming a test detective
+Learn how to test your code and detect bugs by becoming a test detective.

 ### What you will make

-[Put something here]
+You will develop techniques and a set of tests which you can use to prove your code works and debug problems when they happen.

 ### What you will learn